(News article for May 8, 2020)

 Fall, winter, and early spring are recommended times for planting most trees and shrubs, but palms are different.
 Because warm soils are favorable for palm root growth, between May and September is the recommended time for planting palms.

 There are several things to consider when deciding what type of palm to plant.
 Maybe the most obvious consideration is whether or not the palm is cold hardy enough for this area.
-This past winter was a good test of what palm species are cold hardy enough for this area.
+The 2017 - 2018 winter was a good test of what palm species are sufficiently cold tolerant.
 It showed that we can’t count on growing species like queen palm in the long term.

 You might notice that I haven’t mentioned the sago palm.
 This “palm” isn’t actually a member of the palm family but is what’s known as a cycad.
-While most sago palms experienced cold injury this past winter, most of the ones I’ve seen seem to be re-growing.
+While sago palms sometimes experience cold injury, most re-grow.
 They will likely come back from the roots after a cold winter, even if the top part is killed.

 Cabbage palm (Sabal palmetto) on the LSU campus in Baton Rouge, June 2017.
 (Photo by Mary Helen Ferguson, LSU AgCenter)

 The LSU AgCenter and the LSU College of Agriculture